xLPMG/gpu-store/README.md

 # gpu-store

-Graphics cards web store using Next.js & Bootstrap-React.
+Graphics cards demo web store using Next.js & Bootstrap-React.
-Written TS & JS
+(not a real store, for educational purposes only) Written TS & JS